 - Is your contract set for automatic renewal or upgrade?

-- Who is responsible in the event of a breach?
+- Who’s responsible in the event of a breach?

 - Are there minimum security measures you must provide?

-Ongoing training and customer support can get costly if you run into problems.
-In the buying process, a vendor might conveniently forget to mention the steep hourly rate.
+Ongoing training and customer service modules can be costly if you encounter problems.
+A vendor might conveniently “forget” to mention the steep hourly rate during the sales process.

-- Basic metrics like, ‘number of emails opened’ and ‘win-rate’ are given for free, but seeing the individual email addresses or ‘average sales cycle length’ come at a price
+- Basic metrics like ‘number of emails opened’ and ‘win-rate’ are given for free, but seeing the individual email addresses or ‘average sales cycle length’ comes at a price.

-When you have someone run the CRM training for new hires, it takes away from them doing their actual job.
-Unless you have a CRM administrator, in which case it would be their actual job to train your employees.
+When you have someone run CRM training for new hires, it takes away from them doing their actual job.
+Unless you have a CRM administrator, in which case it’d be their job to train your employees.